OptionsXpress ReviewOpen an Account

 Commission NotesoptionsXpress is an online broker with a more complex commissions structure.
 While known as one of the more pricey discount brokers, optionsXpress offers lower commissions rates for investors that trade more often on a per quarter basis.
 There are added fees though depending on the size of the order, amongst other situations.
 Details below.

 Stock Trades - optionsXpress announced a new lower flat commission rate of $8.95 per trade for all clients on 11/29/11.
-There is no additional fee for broker assisted trades or for trading stocks under $1 per share (including OTCBB).
+There are no additional fees for broker assisted trades or for trading stocks under $1 per share (including OTCBB).

 Options Trades - optionsXpress charges $1.50 per contract if under 35 options trades per quarter with a $14.95 minimum.
 Otherwise it is only $1.25 per contract with a $12.95 minimum.
 The broker does not charge a options base fee.
 Thus, based on the $1.50 per contract rate, a 5 contract order would cost $12.95 (the minimum) and a 20 contract purchase would cost $30.00 (20 x $1.50).
 Exercises and Assignments are an additional $9.95 for currently active options traders (see above for designation), and $14.95 for non-active options traders.
 To buy-to-close penny options (contracts under $.05), the rate is $4.95 + $.50 per contract.

 Other Investments - optionsXpress also offers mutual funds, bonds, and futures trading.
 Mutual funds cost $9.95 per trade plus any additional loads or fees charged by the fund itself.